Get insider access

 We bought and tested the 65-inch TCL Q6/Q650G QLED, and these results are also valid for the 55-inch, 75-inch, and 85-inch models, as the larger sizes perform roughly the same.
 The 75-inch and 85-inch models have different feet and back designs compared to the 55-inch and 65-inch models.

-Our unit was manufactured in June 2023; you can see the label here.
+Our unit was manufactured in June 2023, as shown on the label.

 Compared To Other TVs

-The TCL Q6 is a decent TV for the price and is a solid performer for what you're paying for.
-It's particularly interesting to gamers due to its extremely low input lag and its ability to play games at 1080p @ 120Hz or 1440p @ 120Hz with resolution halving; this is a great option for competitive gamers who care more about performance than image quality and who are on a budget.
-There are better buys; particularly, the TCL 5 Series/S555 2022 QLED is better and cheaper than the Q6.
-If you'd prefer a Hisense TV, the Hisense U6/U6H is just as good (except for gamers) as the Q6 for a slightly lower price, and the Hisense A6/A65K, while being just a bit worse than the TCL Q6, is also much cheaper.
+The TCL Q6 is a decent TV and a solid performer for the price.
+It's particularly well-suited for gamers on a budget due to its extremely low input lag and its ability to play games at 1080p @ 120Hz or 1440p @ 120Hz with resolution halving.
+There are better buys, like the TCL 5 Series/S555 2022 QLED, which is better and cheaper than the Q6.
+If you'd prefer a Hisense TV, the Hisense U6/U6H is just as good in most areas (except for gamers) for a slightly lower price, and the Hisense A6/A65K, while being just a bit worse than the TCL Q6, is also much cheaper.

 For more options, check out our recommendations for the best TVs, the best QLED TVs, and the best 4k gaming TVs.